-Alongside the work of North Chicago Community Partners (NCCP), the leadership of North Chicago Community Unit School District 187 is committed to ensuring excellent learning opportunities and outcomes for all students.
+Alongside North Chicago Community Partners (NCCP), the leadership of North Chicago Community Unit School District 187 is committed to ensuring excellent learning opportunities and outcomes for all students.

-The district is making a concerted effort to engage qualified and dedicated instructional leaders, to ensure high quality teaching is occurring in every classroom, to purposefully prepare and equip learning environments and to leverage the expertise within the district, as well as local and national partners.
-While there is still much work to be done to ensure all students have equal access to the high quality education they deserve, we are seeing positive gains in long-term indicators.
+The district is making a concerted effort to engage qualified and dedicated instructional leaders, to ensure high quality teaching is occurring in every classroom, to sufficiently prepare and equip learning environments and to leverage the expertise within the district, as well as leveraging the expertise within local and national partners.
+While there is still much work to be done to ensure all students have access to the high quality education they deserve, we are seeing positive gains in long-term indicators.
 For example…

-Measured by the 5Essentials Survey, the district has shown improvement on four of five critical supports (effective leaders, collaborative teachers, ambitious instruction and involved families) identified by the University of Chicago Consortium for School Research.
+As measured by the 5Essentials Survey, the district has shown improvement in four out of five critical supports (effective leaders, collaborative teachers, ambitious instruction and involved families) identified by the University of Chicago Consortium for School Research.

 Student academic progress is on the rise; the district improved from the 21st to the 55th percentile in Reading academic growth from 2013 to 2015, and from the 17th to the 55th percentile in Math academic growth from 2013 to 2016, as measured by the NWEA MAP assessment.

 On average, attendance rates are increasing and average daily attendance at all K-8 schools was between 93-94% during 2015-2016.
 Average daily attendance at the high school was 86% (versus 75% in 2011).

 Four-year high school graduation rate increased from 50% (2010-2011) to 64% (2015-2016).
 This increase happened while also increasing the rigor of graduation requirements from 20 to 24 credits.

 Students attending the new Green Bay Early Childhood Center are showing significant progress in Language, Social-Emotional, Literacy, and Math development